-4.6 What other forms of information were available to the public?
+4.4 What other forms of information were available to the public?

-The project website, (www.i73inSC.com), included the history of the project, the Purpose and Need for the project, and maps of the project study area.
+The project website, www.i73inSC.com, included the history of the project, the Purpose and Need for the project, and maps of the project study area.
 The website also contained important information concerning the times and locations of public meetings.
-The public was also able to provide input or ask questions about the project by submitting comments via email at the website.
-Since its inception in March 2005 and as of April 2007, the website has received over 120,861 visits.
+Once the DEIS was published, it was placed on the website for the public to review.
+The public was able to provide input or ask questions about the project by submitting comments via email at the website.
+Since its inception in March 2005 and as of April 2008, the website has received over 210,000 visits.